sts10/generated-wordlists/readme.markdown

 ### Just give me a word list

 * If you're feeling **a little overwhelmed** by choice here, just head over to [Orchard Street Wordlists](https://github.com/sts10/orchard-street-wordlists).
-They are basically the clean-up, best-of-the-best lists from this project.
+They are basically the cleaned-up, best-of-the-best lists from this project.
 * If you just want **a plain, long word list**, I'd point you to [basic.txt](lists/basic.txt).
 * If you want to **[use dice](https://www.eff.org/dice) to create your passphrases**, I'd suggest [diceware-suffix-free.txt](lists/diceware-suffix-free.txt).
 * If you're **feeling adventurous**, I'd point you to [UD1](lists/experimental/ud1.txt) or [UDWiki](lists/experimental/ud_wikilist.txt); or if you're going to be using with dice, [diceware-ud](lists/experimental/diceware-ud.txt).